|

 Thank you for your question.
 According to NCRP Report 124, the radiation dose from a patient receiving 20 mCi of technetium-99m (hydroxymethylene disphosphonate) (for a bone scan) within five minutes of the injection is under one one-hundreth of a millirad/hour or 9 microrad/hour (rad is a unit of radiation absorbed dose; natural background radiation exposes us to about 1 mrad each day).
 With that in mind, you received no measurable radiation dose and neither did the fetus.

 Answer posted on 24 January 2008.
-The information and material posted on this website is intended as general reference information only.
-Specific facts and circumstances may alter the concepts and applications of materials and information described herein.
-The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice specific to whatever facts and circumstances are presented in any given situation.
-Answers are correct at the time they are posted on the Website.
-Be advised that over time, some requirements could change, new data could be made available, or Internet links could change.
-For answers that have been posted for several months or longer, please check the current status of the posted information prior to using the responses for specific applications.
+The information posted on this web page is intended as general reference information only.
+Specific facts and circumstances may affect the applicability of concepts, materials, and information described herein.
+The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice.
+To the best of our knowledge, answers are correct at the time they are posted.
+Be advised that over time, requirements could change, new data could be made available, and Internet links could change, affecting the correctness of the answers.
+Answers are the professional opinions of the expert responding to each question; they do not necessarily represent the position of the Health Physics Society.